Efficient Techniques for Low-Rank Tensor Approximation and Applications in Robust Object Detection: Experimental Results

-and add a noise term to it to generate a noisy tensor $\X_{\rm perturb}=\X_{\rm clean}+\delta\frac{\Y}{\|\Y\|_F}\|\X_{ \epsilon}\|_F$ where $\Y$ is a standard Gaussian tensor of the same size as the original tensor $\X$.
-We set $r=50,\,\delta=10^{-3}$ and assume $I_1=I_2=I_3$ in all our simulations.
-So, the tubal rank of the tensor $\X_{\rm perturb}$ is approximately equal to $50$, and we checked how accurate the proposed fixed-precision algorithms are to estimate this tubal rank.
-For a given error tolerance $\epsilon=10^{-5}$ and block size $b=100$, the proposed fixed-precision algobaseline methods,the baselines methods including algorithm 9 and the truncated T-SVD are applied to the mentioned data tensor $\X_{\rm perturb}$.
-Note that Algorithms 9-11 can estimate the tubal rank automatically, while the truncated T-SVD requires the tubal rank as an input.
-Because of this issue, as mentioned, we first estimated the tubal rank using the fixed-precision algorithms 9-11, and then the estimated tubal rank was used in the truncated T-SVD.
-Our first observation was that all fixed-precision algorithms estimated the tubal rank correctly, but the CPU time of the proposed algorithms was relatively lower than the baseline Algorithm 9.
+For an error tolerance of $\epsilon=10^{-5}$ and a block size of $b=100$, we apply the proposed fixed-precision algorithms, along with the baseline methods (including Algorithm \ref{ALgRR} and the truncated T-SVD), to the perturbed tensor $\X_{\mathrm{perturb}}$.
+Note that Algorithms \ref{ALgRR}--\ref{fixed-precis2} automatically estimate the tubal rank, whereas the truncated T-SVD requires the tubal rank as an input.
+To address this issue, we first estimate the tubal rank using Algorithms \ref{ALgRR}--\ref{fixed-precis2} and then use the estimated rank as input to the truncated T-SVD.
+Our first observation is that while all fixed-precision algorithms correctly estimate the tubal rank, the proposed algorithms require significantly less CPU time than the baseline Algorithm \ref{ALgRR}.

-Also, for the tubal rank $R=50$, we applied the truncated T-SVD to the tensor $\X_{\rm perturb}$.
-Here, the running time of the truncated T-SVD was significant compared to the proposed fixed-precision algorithms, while its accuracy was almost the same as that of the proposed randomized algorithms.
-We also observe that as the tensor size increases, the proposed algorithms' running times are much less than the baselines.
-These observations convinced us that they are faster and more efficient than the baselines.
+Additionally, for tubal rank $R=50$, we applied the truncated T-SVD to the tensor $\X_{\mathrm{perturb}}$.
+The running time of the truncated T-SVD was significantly higher than that of the proposed fixed-precision algorithms, while its accuracy was nearly identical to that of the proposed randomized algorithms.
+We also observe that as the tensor size increases, the running times of the proposed algorithms become much shorter than those of the baselines.
+These observations confirm that the proposed fixed-precision algorithms are faster and more efficient than the baseline methods.

-The simulation results, including the relative error and computing time of the proposed randomized fixed-precision algorithms and the baselines, including algorithm 9 and the truncated T-SVD for $I_1=200,300,400$ and the tubal rank $R=50$, are reported in Table \ref{tab:resnet_inference}.
-The results obviously show that the proposed randomized fixed-precision algorithms can provide more accurate approximations compared to the baselines in much less computing time.
+Table \ref{tab:resnet_inference} reports the simulation results, including the relative error and computation time, for the proposed randomized fixed-precision algorithms and the baseline methods (Algorithm \ref{ALgRR} and the truncated T-SVD) with $I_1=200,300,400$ and tubal rank $R=50$.
+The results clearly show that the proposed randomized fixed-precision algorithms achieve more accurate approximations than the baselines in significantly less computation time.